kunalkapadia/express-mongoose-es6-rest-api/README.md

 - CORS support via [cors](https://github.com/troygoode/node-cors)
 - Uses [http-status](https://www.npmjs.com/package/http-status) to set http status code.
 It is recommended to use `httpStatus.INTERNAL_SERVER_ERROR` instead of directly using `500` when setting status code.
+- Has `.editorconfig` which helps developers define and maintain consistent coding styles between different editors and IDEs.

 ## Getting Started